The Optimal Paper Moebius Band: Discussion

 \subsection{More Twists}

 The Halpern-Weaver Conjecture is one of infinitely many similar kinds of questions one can ask about paper Moebius bands.
-For instance, one translate the many conjectures made in [{\bf DL\/}] about folded ribbon knots into the broader language of paper geometry.
+E.g., one can translate the many conjectures made in [{\bf DL\/}] about folded ribbon knots into the broader language of paper geometry.
+Here I will discuss some recent developments that followed (the preprint version of) this paper.

-{\bf Twisted Cylinders:\/} One can make a {\it twisted cylinder\/} by taking a $1 \times \lambda$ strip of paper, giving it an even and nonzero number of twists, and then joining the ends together.
+One can make a {\it twisted cylinder\/} by taking a $1 \times \lambda$ strip of paper, giving it an even and nonzero number of twists, and then joining the ends together.
 The essential feature of twisted cylinders is that their two boundary components make a nontrivial link.
 There are two optimal limiting shapes which have interpretations as folded ribbon knots.
 Both are folding patterns which wrap a $1 \times 2$ strip $4$ times around a right-angled isosceles triangle.
 In [{\bf S3\/}] I prove that a twisted cylinder has aspect ratio greater than $2$ and that any minimizing sequence converges on a subsequence to one of the two optimal models.
 This result also confirms the $n=1$ case of [{\bf DL\/}, Conjecture 39].
 The proof is somewhat similar to what I do in this paper, though the fine-scale details are different.
 Noah Montgomery (private communication) independently came up with a proof of the cylinder result.
 His elegant proof is different than mine.

-{\bf Three Twist Moebius Bands:\/} What happens when you insist that a paper Moebius band have least $3$ twists?
-An essential feature of these objects is that their boundaries are knotted.
-I think it follows from the Triangular Limit Theorem and from compactness that there is some $\epsilon_0$ such that the aspect ratio of a multi-twisted paper Moebius band is at least $\sqrt 3+ \epsilon_0$.
+An essential feature of $3$-twist paper Moebius bands is that their boundaries are knotted.
 Brienne Brown did some experiments with these objects and found two candidate optimal models.
 We call these the {\it crisscross\/} and the {\it cup\/}.
 Both are made from a $1 \times 3$ strip of paper.
 The crisscross is planar, and has an interpretation as a folded ribbon knot.
 The cup is not-planar: It is a double wrap of $3$ mutually orthogonal right-angled isoceles triangles arranged like $3$ faces of a tetrahedron.
-We wrote about this in [{\bf BS\/}], and conjecture there that $\lambda>3$ for an embedded multi-twisted paper Moebius band.
+We wrote about this in [{\bf BrS\/}], and conjecture there that $\lambda>3$ for an embedded multi-twisted paper Moebius band.